 Increased sediments, nutrients and pesticides flowing into inshore areas, can cause a range of impacts including higher algal growth, a build-up of pollutants in sediments and marine species, reduced light and smothered corals.
 The coastal zones, especially areas close to river mouths, are particularly exposed to this run-off.

-Phytoplankton, bacteria and benthic organisms quickly remove dissolved inorganic nutrients from seawater.
-However, high levels over a long time can create ecological changes across large areas, as well as metabolic changes in most marine plants and animals.
+Phytoplankton, bacteria and benthic organisms quickly take up dissolved inorganic nutrients from seawater.
+However, high levels over a long time can create ecological changes, as well as metabolic changes in most marine plants and animals.

 Changes in water quality affect the biodiversity and resilience of Reef systems.
 Higher levels of chlorophyll and lower water clarity indicate higher concentration levels of pollutants, such as suspended sediments, nitrogen and phosphorus, which lead to more algae and less coral diversity.
 In these conditions, algae take over and reduce the chances for new hard corals to establish and grow.